-- a) Understand the concepts of Compensation management. - b) Describe job evaluation and its methods. - c) Evaluate the different methods of wages. - d) Describe performance management and methods of performance management. - e) Preparation of Payroll.
+c) Evaluate the different methods of wages.

+d) Describe performance management and methods of performance management.
-Name of The Program: Bachelor of Business Administration (BBA) Data Analytics Elective Course Code: BBA DA1 Name of the Course: Financial Analytics

-Course Credits No. of hours per week Total No. of Teaching hours 3 Credits (3+0+2) 4 hours 56 hours
+e) Preparation of Payroll.

+Name of T he Program: Bachelor of Business Administ Data Analytics Elective Course Code: BBA DA1 Name of the Course: Financial Analytics Course Credits No. of hours per week Total No. of Teaching hours 3 Credits (3+0+2) 4 hours 56 hours a) Analyze and model fin b) Access the different op c) Evaluate and build mod d) Execute the statistical pen-source domains. del on time series data. s will be able to: of The Program: Bachelor of Business Adm Retail Management Elective Course Code: BBA RM1 me of the Course: Fundamentals of Retail Course Credits No. of hours per week Total No. of Teachir hours 3 Credits 4 hours 56 hours a) Understand the Retail Business.

-Pedagogy: Classroom lectures, tutorials, Group discussion, Seminar, Case studies & field work etc.,
+Pedagogy: Classroom lectures, tutorials, Group discussion, Seminar, Case studies & field work etc., b) Understand the business operations in Retailing.